AndresFloresG/BiVariAn/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a forward.

-* Modified software names in DESCRIPTION file to be in single quotes.

-* Added a reference to the software in the DESCRIPTION file.

-* Modified 'T' and 'F' to 'TRUE' and 'FALSE' in the code.

-* Added \value to the documentation of the functions.
+Due to the request received by email informing us of changes made to the ggplot2 package, corrections were made to the code for the graph automation functions, as well as to the tests for these functions.

-* \dontrun{} section in the examples of the functions was modified.
+The code for the functions was corrected:

-* Information messages to the console were removed.
+* auto_bar_cont()
+* auto_bar_categ()
+* auto_viol_cont()

+As well as the code for the “test_that” tests for these functions.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-* This is a new release.